 Palestinian School Graduation Ceremony:

-"A party in honor of the successful students of the general high school... under the auspices of President Mahmoud Abbas, and under the name of the Shahida (Martyr) Dalal Mughrabi...
-Samih A-Sayfi, the commander of the region and the representative of the President [Abbas], wished the distinguished students a brilliant future... and reviewed the heroic life of [Dalal al-Mughrabi] the Shahida (Martyr) and the course of the struggle of the Fatah Movement and its sacrifices."
+Yesterday, the Taffuh Association for Higher Education organized a ceremony in honor of the students who finished the general high school successfully… [The ceremony was held] under the auspices of the President Mahmoud Abbas, and named after Martyr (Shahida) Dalal Mughrabi… Samih Al-Sayfi, the commander of the region and the representative of the President, wished the successful students a brilliant future… and reviewed the heroic life of Martyr Dalal Mughrabi and the course of the struggle and sacrifice of the Fatah movement."

 [Al-Hayat Al-Jadida (Fatah), July 24, 2008]